-Lending products - construction finance
+Lending products - construction

-The exception to the above is La Trobe Financial's lending to fund borrowers' construction projects (either development finance projects (typically commercial multi-unit developments) or residential construction projects (typically single property or duplex projects).
+An exception to the above is La Trobe Financial's lending to fund borrowers' construction projects (either development finance projects (typically commercial multi-unit developments) or residential construction projects (typically single property or duplex projects).
 There can be a higher risk that this form of lending could be directly linked to modern slavery, as the construction industry often involves (i) temporary and labour hire arrangements and (ii) the use of low and semi-skilled and / or migrant workers, (iii) frequently through relatively complex entity structures and supply chains.
+Construction loans comprised ~9% of La Trobe Financial's total loan portfolio.

-Construction loans comprised ~10% of La Trobe Financial's loan portfolio as at the date of this statement.
 However, La Trobe Financial generally lends to customers constructing and developing small to medium sized projects (all within Australia) that have the regular involvement of third-party property professionals (i.e. quantity surveyors) through the construction phase.
 La Trobe Financial considers that the inherent risk in its construction lending is reduced to the extent that Australia has strong worker protection regimes and, therefore, a low level of geographic risk for modern slavery (noting that all activity is within Australia).